rust-lang/rust/src/doc/rustc-dev-guide/src/appendix/glossary.md

 trait reference         |  the name of a trait along with a suitable set of input type/lifetimes ([see more](./traits/goals-and-clauses.html#trait-ref)) token                   |  the smallest unit of parsing.
 Tokens are produced after lexing ([see more](the-parser.html)).
 [TLS]                   |  Thread-Local Storage.
 Variables may be defined so that each thread has its own copy (rather than all threads sharing the variable).
 This has some interactions with LLVM.
-Not all platforms support TLS. trans                   |  the code to translate MIR into LLVM IR. trait reference         |  a trait and values for its type parameters ([see more](ty.html)). ty                      |  the internal representation of a type ([see more](ty.html)).
+Not all platforms support TLS. codegen                 |  the code to translate MIR into LLVM IR. trait reference         |  a trait and values for its type parameters ([see more](ty.html)). ty                      |  the internal representation of a type ([see more](ty.html)).
 UFCS                    |  Universal Function Call Syntax.
 An unambiguous syntax for calling a method ([see more](type-checking.html)).